DSHydro/SnowML/docs/Ex1_MoreData.md

-# Expirement 1A: Add longer time series data
+# Expirement: Use more Data!

 ** TO DO: Explain that the original prototyped model was run on 8 watersheds within Skagit and we did same **